 In 2005, I founded a photography program for young people on the Cheyenne River Reservation in South Dakota.
-Over the course of twelve years, my students and I have photographed together, and are all subjects of each other’s work.
+In this ongoing project, my students and I photograph together, and are all subjects of each other’s work.

 Our favorite locations are the fields and abandoned buildings on the fringes of town, forgotten places thick with the past that lend themselves to imaginary games and textured photographs.

 Children have a unique ability to experience love, joy, and pain simultaneously, without compartmentalizing their experiences.
 I aim to convey this complexity.
 My images explore play as a vehicle through which youth reveal and negotiate their emotions, histories, and desires.